jenofdoom/js-build-pipelines-training/README.md

 @import 'bootstrap';
 ```

-We can add a rule to make our primary colour green not blue in our
+We can add a rule to make background colour something other than white in
 `_custom-bootstrap.scss`:

 ```